 Once you are familiar with the Control Panel, it is time to explore the schematic window.
 This is where you can create and edit your printed circuit board schematic.

-Use the mouse middle-button to move around and the middle-click to pin.
+Use the mouse's middle button to move around and the middle click to pin.
 To zoom in and out simply scroll back and forth.
-You can also use F# keys, F3 to zoom in, F4 to zoom out and F5 to center the screen focusing your cursor.
+You can also use the F# keys, F3 to zoom in, F4 to zoom out and F5 to center the screen focusing your cursor.

 Step 3: AutoDesk Eagle Board Window